 Master a New Skill This Year: 11 Ways to Make Money While You Learn

-Picking up a new skill is a great way to make more money this year.
-But what if you could also bring in some extra cash while you learn?
+Picking up a new skill is a great way to make extra money this year.
+But what if you could bring in cash while you learn?

 Make the most of your time by earning money while you master a new skill.
 Here are some ways we found to help you do it:

 1. Get Paid to Learn a Foreign Language

 If you’re interested in world travel and want to learn a foreign language, becoming a State Department Foreign Service Officer (FSO) might be a good option for you.

 Much of your career will be spent learning multiple languages.
 You’ll be based at one of more than 270 embassies, consulates and other diplomatic missions, representing the U.S. around the world.

 A career as an FSO is challenging, and you may be placed in difficult or dangerous environments.

 But you’re rewarded with travel opportunities and the experience of languages, cultures, customs and people around the world.
 You’ll also earn up to $100,000 a year as a senior FSO.